 Reach for a roll of kraft paper (wrapping paper additionally works!) to hint out each frame and item you propose to hang, then reduce to create the templates.

+Measure out where the hanger lies on everybody and create a mark for accuracy.
 On the ground (or a flat surface), lay out the order you want everybody to exist.
 Once deciding on the association, use painter’s tape to stick the templates to the wall.

 Remove paper and cling your portions!